-ILAE holds a global scientific conference once every 2 years (Epilepsy International Congress).
-Each region holds a regional scientific conference every 2 years, in the years when there is no alobal conference, and every national chapter holds a national scientific conference every year.
-At the national conferences, the chapters also hold their Annual General Meetings, and at the International Congresses, the ILAE also holds its General Assembly of all its national chapters.
-The regional and international conferences of the ILAE are organised by its own conference organiser (Richard Homes, International Director of Meetings) and his office.
+ILAE holds a global scientific conference (Epilepsy International Congress) once every two years.
+Each region holds a regional scientific conference every two years, in the years when there is no global conference, and most national chapters hold a national scientific conference every year.
+At the national conferences, the chapters also hold their Annual General Meetings, and at the

+International Congresses, the ILAE also holds its General Assembly of all its national chapters.
+The regional and international conferences of the ILAE are organised

+Homes, International Director of Meetings) and his office.